electricshadow2k19/portfolio/DISCUSSION_ARTIFACTS_GUIDE.md

 ## Overview

 This guide explains how to add your discussion posts and reflections as artifacts to your professional portfolio.
-This approach showcases your critical thinking, learning journey, and ability to engage with course concepts meaningfully.
+The system uses a single "Discussions & Reflections" artifact card that leads to a dedicated page showcasing multiple discussion tiles, each linking to detailed individual discussion pages.

 ## Why Include Discussion Posts as Artifacts?